What We Do

 Our maps and guides help visitors find and explore the river’s extensive network of parks, preserves, trails, and heritage sites.

 We lead a coalition of tourism, business and public partners to enhance economic vitality through heritage and outdoor tourism development in the Susquehanna Riverlands.

 Honoring Our Place in the National Story

-We seek designation as a National Heritage Area to recognize the significance of the river and our region to American history.
+Lancaster and York Counties and the river we share were recently designated as a National Heritage Area to recognize the significance of our region to American history.

 Planning for the John Smith Trail

 We collaborate with the National Park Service to develop and implement a Segment Plan for the Lower Susquehanna portion of America’s first water-based National Historic Trail.